 A: We are working to complete the merger as quickly as possible.
-We must first obtain the necessary regulatory approvals and the approval of Lincoln shareholders at the special shareholders meeting.
+We have received the necessary regulatory approvals and must now obtain the approval of Lincoln shareholders at the special shareholders meeting.
 We currently expect to complete the merger during the fourth quarter of 2008.